-(1) The Federation shall be the owner of the former Reich highways and superhighways.

-(2) The Länder, or such self-governing corporate bodies as are competent under Land law, shall administer the federal superhighways and other federal highways used by long-distance traffic on federal commission.

-(3) On application of a Land, the Federation may assume the administration of federal super-highways and other federal highways used by longdistance traffic insofar as they lie within the territory of that Land.
+- (1) The Federation shall be the owner of the former Reich motorways and highways. - (2) The Länder, or such self-governing corporate bodies as are competent under Land law, shall administer the federal motorways and other federal highways used by long-distance traffic on federal commission. - (3) On application of a Land, the Federation may assume the administration of federal motorways and other federal highways used by long-distance traffic insofar as they lie within the territory of that Land.